Kazhuu/movelister/README.md

     sheet is generated.
 At the moment Default input list is always taken.
 * Input sheet color column is not used.
 Use it in Details sheet on result column with conditional formatting.
-* About sheet needs to be cleaned up.
-Remove unused color options and future options.
 * Change version text to button which executes Python code and shows a dialog about the version information to the user.
 This because Python code is not tied to the ods file itself.